Finite groups with geodetic Cayley graphs

 \section{Acknowledgments}

-The authors sincerely thank Alexey Talambutsa for pointing out previous work.
+The authors sincerely thank Alexey Talambutsa for pointing out previous work, Filippo Prandina for highlighting a mistake in \cref{thm:bound_generating_set+simplified} in a preliminary version, and the anonymous reviewers for their careful reading and helpful corrections, comments, and improvements to the writing of this article.
 In completing this work, the first two authors were supported by Australian Research Council grant DP210100271 and the fifth author was partially supported by DFG grant WE 6835/1--2.